caleb531/cidr-brewer/README.md

 Subnet Size: 2^7 - 2 = 126
 ```

-If you also pass a list of block sizes, CIDR Brewer will compute the network ID
+Additionally, if you supply a list of block sizes, CIDR Brewer will compute the
-of each sub-block.
+same information for each sub-block.

 ```
 $ ./cidrbrewer.py 42.114.152.128/25 --block-sizes 16 64 16 32